-At present I am a lecturer in the bachelor degree programme Advanced Sensor Applications of the Hanze University of Applied Sciences.
+At present I am a lecturer in the bachelor degree programme Advanced Sensor Applications of the Hanze University of Applied Sciences and I am designing parts of the new master degree programme Sensor System Engineering.
 I contribute with sound recognition algorithms on the basis of ‘sound textures’ to the Sensor City Sound project.
 We believe that a crude separation of sound in pulses, tones and noises allows us to select more targeted algorithms for further processing, and eventually leads to highly reliable sound classifiers.

 My general scientific interest is to find neuroscientific derivations for the computational principles that underly cognition.
 Valid computational principles should allow for the construction of systems which implement the associated cognitive function.
 I am at present researching two scientific topics based on this idea: multi-modal concept formation in the neocortex and sound recognition in the auditory system.
 My approach to these topics is strongly influenced by ideas from reservoir computing and computational auditory scene analysis.

 In addition to the research directions mentioned above, I am involved in several other collaborations and projects, and work on such diverse topics as the influence of GABAA-receptor maturation on cortical network dynamics, behavioral tracking of rodents, the evolution of nervous systems, robust vowel recognition based on reservoir computing, and the application of Bregman's principles to sound source separation.